 You want to spend your time as efficiently as possible during the introductory meeting.
 The more information you provide in advance about your wishes and requirements concerning the webshop integration, the better the partner can respond to this.
 And the better the questions you ask, the more answers the introduction will yield.
 You can ask yourself the following ten questions during your selection process.

 1. From which supplier does the “standard” best meet your requirements?

-Many suppliers have a “standard” solution available for integrating your ERP system with your webshop.
+Many suppliers have a “standard” solution to integrate your ERP system with your webshop.
 The question is, what is included in the standard?
 And what not?
-The latter in particular is important to have insight into, to determine to what extent the standard meets your wishes.
-In many cases, companies strive for a turnkey solution, because adjustments and/or customization increase the risk of a longer implementation time.
-And with that the risk of a budget overrun.
+The latter, in particular, is important to have insight into to determine to what extent the standard meets your wishes.
+In many cases, companies strive for a turnkey solution because adjustments and customization increase the risk of a longer implementation time.
+And with that, the risk of a budget overrun.
 Therefore, talk to your potential partner in advance, and check to what extent the standard solution matches your wishes and requirements.

 2. Is there a demo available?

 Can the partner show a working demo that is tailored to your organisation?
 That is a good sign.
 Sometimes software partners build an integration for their customers once and then try to sell it as a standard solution.
 A specialist partner has a standard solution that can be adapted to your situation, also in the demo.

 The software partner must know both your ERP system and your commerce solution so that the integration between both systems takes place properly.
 So, ask whether the intended partners have worked with the packages before and whether references are available.